 Tapai Madu is fermented cassava that tastes like honey (Madu means honey in Bahasa; Tapai is the name used for any product derived from starch fermentation).
 After the fermentation process, the cassava changes completely in texture (it looks like a ripe banana) and with an intriguing sour taste.

-The banana leaf plays a very important role in the recipe because it aromatizes and elevates the flavour of rice during grilling.
+The banana leaf plays a very important role in the recipe because it aromatizes and elevates the flavor of rice during grilling.

 Read more: Tips on how to use banana leaf for cooking